ujjwalrg/ujjwalrg.github.io/projects/Pokemon.md

 labels:
   - Pokemon
   - GitHub
-summary: A Pokemon game I developed in 2020.
+summary: A Pokedex game that catches and hunts Pokemon at random.
+The caught Pokemon are displayed using the various data structures.
 ---

 <img class="ui image" src="{{ site.baseurl }}/images/projects.png">